alexcumplido/frontend-projects/faq-accordion/README.md

 #### Continued development

-Looking forward to replace the img tags by svg tags.
+Looking forward to replace img tags by svg elements, so can be layout and styled taking advantage of vectorial graphics.

 #### Useful resources
 - [Background position](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position).
 This really helps in  figurating how to position background-images.